sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/reference.md

 - Stylelint (all)
 - Tests for VS Code extension

+### Cody VS Code extension nightly release build

+The run type for environment including `{"CODY_NIGHTLY":"true"}`.

+Base pipeline (more steps might be included based on branch changes):

+- ESLint (all)
+- ESLint (web)
+- Stylelint (all)
+- Unit, integration, and E2E tests for the Cody VS Code extension
+- Cody release

 ### App release build

 The run type for branches matching `app/release` (exact match).